Convert Figma logo to code with AI

 Pros of Storybook

-• Comprehensive documentation and development environment for UI components
+• Comprehensive documentation and component development environment

 • Supports multiple frameworks and libraries (React, Vue, Angular, etc.)